-and such committees may be consulted and used to carry out the important functions of independent financial and operational audit, nomination of directors, oversight in the determination of directors and staff remuneration, and advising on investment policies.
+and such committees may be consulted and used to carry out the important functions of independent financial and operational audit, oversight in risk management framework, polices and systems, nomination of directors, oversight in the determination of directors and staff remuneration, and advising on investment policies.
 Unless there is a sound reason for them to diverge, OTC Clear's policies in these areas are intentionally consistent with the HKEX Group Investment Policy - Internally Managed Funds.